timothyb0912/cookiecutters/notes.md

 ## 2021-01-16

-- I need flags for to differentiate the parts of the base template,
+- I need to differentiate the templates,
-i.e., the cookiecutter for pure python projects (pyprojects), from parts of the template for:
+i.e., the cookiecutter for pure python projects (pyprojects), from the templates for:
   - data science projects
   These template parts should:
     - complement the pyproject cookeiecutter